AlloyTools/models/models/key-value-store/key-value-store.md

 ```

 Running these through the analyzer confirms: Alloy can only find a counterexample
-(implying the anomaly is possible) for WriteSkew.
+(implying the anomaly is possible) for "Write Skew".

 ### Write skew anomaly
 A write skew occurrs when two transactions both concurrently read related data, update disjoint data based on the read information and commit.
 > See [Snapshot Isolation Definition on Wikipedia](https://en.wikipedia.org/wiki/Snapshot_isolation#Definition)
-> for another example of write skew anomaly.
+> for a formal definition and another example of the write skew anomaly.

 We now have shown that snapshot isolation does not account for this anomaly.
 As an example of true
 serializability one may look at PostgreSQL 9.1, which introduced a new implementation called
 `serializable snapshot isolation` (SSI), which prevents write skews!
+See [[Ports12]](https://arxiv.org/pdf/1208.4179v1.pdf), which describes designing and implementing this technique.
-Of course the real `serializable` isolation level also
+Of course the `serializable` isolation level can also be achieved using other implementations.
-prohibits this anomaly and can for example be implemented using the two-phase lock protocol.
+The two-phase lock protocol is a common example.

 ## Outlook
-In future version, this model may be updated with specifications and verifications of the mentioned PostgreSQL
+In future version, this model may be updated with specifications and verifications of single-phase and two-phase locking, the former still allowing write skew, while the latter should not.
-SSI level and two-phase locking.